 The leaders strategically in terms of the regiments and division in this case, had done well with the off duty policies—the units met a difficult challenge and most of the soldiers served well in response.
 It is good that they did.
-For the veteran guardsmen who continued in service and were the leadership backbone of the companies, battalions, regiment and division, the units and formation were brought back to the colors in October 1950 for the Korean situation and would not return to Connecticut until 1954.
+For the veteran guardsmen who continued in service and were the leadership backbone of the companies, battalions, regiment and division, proved critical cadre in a following war…these units and formation were brought back to the colors in October 1950 for the Korean situation and would not return to Connecticut until Summer 1954.

 Armis Stant Leges…

 Tom Rozman graduated from the U.S. Military Academy, the University of Massachusetts Graduate Business School, and the U.S. Army Command and General Staff College.
 He served in the U.S. Army for 27 years with a last assignment as the director of the Collective Training Directorate, Office of the Deputy Chief of Staff for Training, U.S. Army Training and Doctrine Command.

 Tom then continued his career as a member of the Virginia Departments of Conservation and Recreation and Labor and Industry, retiring as a director in the latter.
 He served for three years on the Department of the Army Armored Family of Vehicles Task Force.

 He exercised instructor privileges at the University of Massachusetts, Western New England College, and Westfield State College for over three years as an assistant professor.